 If that happens, the lender is required by law to tell you why they turned you down.
 If it’s something you can fix, then do so.
 But even if not, remember every lender has its own proprietary formula for determining when to make a loan.
 Another bank may weigh your credit rating differently and come back with a yes.

 Take Action to Improve Your Situation and Apply Later

-Your credit score is one of the most heavily weighed factors when banks determine if they will approve your application.
+Your credit score is one of the most heavily weighted factors when banks determine if they will approve your application.
 But it’s also one you can improve by paying down debt when possible and checking your credit reports to ensure there are no errors.
 Asking the credit bureaus for your annual free credit reports is your first step.
-If refinancing is your goal but your credit situation needs improvement, we recommend taking important steps to rebuild your credit.
+If refinancing is your goal, but your credit situation needs improvement, we recommend taking important steps to rebuild your credit.
 When you see your score improve, go ahead and try again.

 If you don’t qualify for a good refinance rate, take action to improve your credit score.
 Improving your score will allow you to potentially refinance later on and also open doors in other areas such as approval for car loans, credit cards, auto insurance premiums, and even employment.